 Choosing the correct welding equipment and consumables to suit each specific welding task, and dialling-in the correct equipment settings, requires considerable experience.

-Keeping the welder, other people, and anything else within the surrounding area completely safe, can often be problematic.
+Keeping the welder, other people, and anything else within the surrounding area completely safe, can often be very problematic.

 Firstly, motor vehicles are laden with highly combustible materials and fluids.
 All welding is done at temperatures way in excess of the ignition point of these materials and if they were to ignite, it's not just your motor vehicle at risk!